cmac-duke/physical-computing/_docs/schedule/intro-to-git.md

 Now we can run the commands again without any setup.
 It should be pretty smooth from here.

 From the command line, run `git status`.
-We should see in the output that git has recored that one of our document has been modified.
+We should see in the output that git has recorded that one of our document has been modified.
 This is great!
 Version controll is as easy as changing our documents and saving them, like we would in any other application.

 <img src="{{ "/images/git/hello-repo.png" | prepend: site.baseurl }}{{ img }}" alt="">